Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_1.md

 The primary contracts we'll be looking at in this lesson are `Setup` and `TargetFunctions`.

-In `Setup`, we're going to put all of our deployment configuration.
-This can become very complex but for now all you want to think about is that we need to specify how to deploy all the contracts of interest for all of our tools.
+In the `Setup` contract we're going to locate all of our deployment configuration.
+This can become very complex but for now all you need to think about is specifying how to deploy all the contracts of interest for our tool.

 The `TargetFunctions` contract allows you to explicitly state all the functions that should be called as part of state exploration.
 For more complex codebases you'll generally have multiple sub-contracts which specify target functions for each of the contracts of interest in the system which you can inherit into `TargetFunctions`.
 Fundamentally, any time you're thinking about exploring state the handler for the state changing call should be located in `TargetFunctions`.

 ---

 ## Getting Started
-To follow along, you can clone this [Morpho repository](https://github.com/morpho-org/morpho-blue).
-We'll then see how after you've cloned Morpho you can use the [Recon Builder](../free_recon_tools/builder.md) to get all the Chimera scaffoling for our contract of interest.
+To follow along, you can clone this fork of the [Morpho repository](https://github.com/Recon-Fuzz/morpho-blue).
+We'll then see how to use the [Recon Builder](../free_recon_tools/builder.md) to add all the Chimera scaffolding for our contract of interest.

 Our primary goals for this section are:
 1. **setup** - create the simplest setup possible that allows you to test all interesting state combinations